Merchant Account Fees-What you need to know!

 Many small businesses are not offered the option of using the interchange pricing model as it is generally available for businesses that do high dollar volume per month.
 However, we see more and more customers who find that interchange pricing works for them.
 Many business like knowing that no matter what type of transaction they are processing the percentage fee and per transaction fee will stay the same.

 While the tiered plus pricing model and the interchange pricing model are the two main pricing structures used by your merchant account provider, you still need to be aware of the variety of other fees that can show up each month on your statement.
-Many of these fees can be avoided if you call us as soon as you are aware that you are being charged.
+Many of these costs can be avoided if you call us as soon as you are aware that you are being charged.

 PIN Debit Transaction Fees

 This service usually consists of a small fixed cost per month with a Merchant Account Fee assessed per transaction.
 This transaction fee is only applied when you process a debit card through the proper network.
 This helps avoid paying costly interchange and downgrade fees.
 A debit card is different from a credit card in that you are usually required to enter a personal identification number to give approval of the charge.

 When you process a card that is not physically in front of you (i.e. buying something online), Visa and Mastercard use the card holders address as part of the verification process.
 This is run through a service known as Address Verification Service (AVS).
 If you do not verify the address through AVS then you will be charged a downgrade fee in your pricing structure.
 It is to your benefit, as the business owner, to use the Address Verification Service as it will help to prevent fraudulent charges as well as possible charge-backs fees.